From Kiwanis International

 Therefore, Kiwanis Service Leadership Programs will operate with these guiding principles:

 - Volunteers and members of Service Leadership Programs are expected to respect one another’s privacy and boundaries.
-For out-of-school trips and overnight events, everyone should understand expectations of being in a communal environment.
+For out-of-school trips and overnight events, everyone should understand the expectations of being in a communal environment.

 - Volunteers must act as protective agents committed to the safety and well-being of the youth they serve, including those who are transgender.